Crisis support and information

 If you’re not experiencing a mental health crisis but need urgent support, contact your NHS GP practice and ask for an urgent appointment.

-There’s a wide range of external support for different urgent situations.
-Click on a heading below to find out more.
+There’s a wide range of external support available for different urgent situations.

 The following services are all free, confidential and available 24 hours a day, 365 days a year